Canada eTA Photo Requirements

 Man in a thinking posture with a passport-size photo

-Many online visa applications require a photograph, so travellers may assume the Canada eTA does too.
-However, a separate applicant photo is not normally required.
-The application mainly uses the traveller’s passport details.
-The main document required is a clear scan of the passport bio page.
+Many online visa application forms require a photograph, so travellers may assume the Canada eTA does too.
+However, for a Canada eTA application, a separate applicant photo is not normally required.

 • Include the entire bio page, showing your photo, personal details, and MRZ number.